Tuberculin Skin TestSkip to the navigation

 - About 5% to 10% of people (1 to 2 people out of 20) who have inactive (latent) TB will develop active TB at some time in their lives.footnote 1 The chance of developing active TB is higher in children, older adults, and people with an impaired immune system.

-- No more tests are needed for a person with a negative tuberculin skin test who has no symptoms of active infection and no history of being exposed to TB.
+- No more tests are needed for a person with a negative tuberculin skin test who has no symptoms of active disease and no history of being exposed to TB.

 - Some people do not react to a tuberculin skin test even if they have tuberculosis.
 Conditions such as active TB, cancer, or acquired immunodeficiency syndrome (AIDS) do not always respond normally to the TB antigens.
 In these cases, other skin tests may be done.
 If there is a skin reaction, then the tuberculin skin test is probably correct.
 But if there is no reaction, the person's immune system is likely to be too weak to respond normally to the tuberculin skin test.